jt14den/swc-tt-lecture-notes/02-novice.md

 ### Cognitive Development & Mental Models

-* Effective learning is facilitated by the creation of mental models of a domain
+* Effective learning is facilitated by the **creation of mental models of a domain**
 * What do we mean by mental model?
+Anybody have an idea?
     * One example: many of us learned that the ball-and-spring model of  molecules
     * molecules aren't balls; their bonds not springs
     * but the model does a good job of helping people reason about molecules, chemical compounds and their reactions to one another

->## (Exercise) Your mental models (in gdocs <https://goo.gl/279azG>)
+>## (Exercise) Your mental models (in gdocs <>)
 >Write your primary research domain or area of expertise and one mental model you use to frame and understand your work?
 This discussion should take about 5 minutes.
 >
 >
-> Me - Work in the library provide data services - help researchers and students with their research, provide instructions on tools that make them more productive
+> Me - Work in the library provide data services - help researchers and students with their research, provide instructions on tools that make them more productive, small town doctor - put up shingle, help researchers and students with data problems
 >
->Review some of the models
+>Review some of the models, get ppl to talk about them

 * One way to think about the difference b/t **novice and "competent practicioner"** is the existence of the **big picture** mental model
   * See: Brenner, who applied the [Dreyfus model of skill acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition) in studies on how nurses progress from novice -> expert
 * This model has three stages:
   1. **novice** is someone who doesn't know what they don't know
     * has not built a mental model of a domain or how elements of the domain relate
-    * often reason by analogy and guesswork, misapply other parts of other domains to the new one
+    * often reason by **analogy and guesswork**, misapply other parts of other domains to the new one
     * signature of novice is their questions **aren't even wrong**
-  2. **competent practicioner** has a mental model good enough for everyday purposes: Not completely accurate, but useful
+  2. **competent practitioner** has a mental model good enough for everyday purposes: Not completely accurate, but useful
     * e.g. average drivers mental model of a working car typically doesn't include the complexity of what a mechanic knows
     * can do normal tasks with normal effort under normal circumstances
-  3. **expert** can easily handle situations that are nonnormative
+  3. **expert** can easily handle situations that are non-normative

 * **We assume most learners coming to SW/D/LC workshop are novices** and do not have strong mental models for the concepts we teach
 * Our **primary goal** is not to teach syntax of a particular programming language, but to teach people how to think about programming and data management
-  * AND about using computers in research more generally
+  * AND about using **computers in research** more generally

 ## WHY GO SLOW - Why we go slowly

-* The transition from novice to competent practitioners involves the construction of right (enough) categories:
+* The transition from **novice to competent practitioners** involves the construction of right (enough) categories:
     * building a new mental model of this new intellectual domain
     * goal of education for novices is to help them form correct categories
-  * **until** they've done that trying to load information on them confuses more than educates
+    * **until** they've done that trying to load information on them **confuses more than educates**

 >## (Discussion) Manual v.
 Tutorials
 >Programming books are often categorized into *reference manuals* and *tutorials or guides*.